-I am a Non-Resident Fellow at the Australian Strategic Policy Institute’s International Cyber Policy Centre and independent consultant.
+I am a Senior Analyst at the Australian Strategic Policy Institute’s International Cyber Policy Centre, and independent consultant.
 My work explores the domestic and global implications of the Chinese Communist Party’s “autonomic” approach to state security.
 It offers new ways of thinking about how to understand and respond to China’s pursuit of artificial intelligence and big data-enabled capabilities to augment political and social control.

 I hold a PhD in Politics and International Relations from the University of Nottingham (2017), an MSc in Modern Chinese Studies from the University of Oxford (2011), a BA in International Affairs from Florida State University (2010), and a BA in Chinese Language and Culture from Florida State University (2010).

 Taketsugu Sato conducted a long interview with me for Japan’s the Asahi Shimbun (translated and published in Japanese) covering China’s tech-enhanced authoritarianism and the research in my ASPI ICPC reports Engineering Global Consent and Supply Chains and the Global Data Ecosystem.
 The interview is available here in Japanese.

 Testimony for the UK House of Commons Foreign Affairs committee

 On 2 March 2021, I gave oral evidence at the hearing “Xinjiang detention camps, HC 800”.
 A transcript of the event is available here.

 Testimony for the EU Parliament China Delegation

 On 26 February 2021, I gave a testimony at the meeting on “China and Artificial Intelligence”.
 A record of the event is available here.